 The Capstone Presentation is your opportunity to present to the DMFS faculty the therapeutic skills you have acquired throughout the program.
 The scoring for the capstone presentation is the determining factor for completion of the course along with the completion of the clinical hours.
 If a student does not pass the capstone presentation, they will receive a zero for the assignment.
 If there is an opportunity to present a second time before the course end date, students may.
-If there is not time to present a second time to present a second attempt, they will fail the course and be required to re-enroll in it.
+If there is not time to present a second time or if students don't pass the second attempt, they will fail the course and be required to re-enroll in it.